 |Major:||B.S. - Physical Education / M.S. - Sports Administration|

-Michael Smolens begins his 24th season at the helm of the men’s soccer program at the United States Merchant Marine Academy with an overall record of 277-130-32.
-From 1991-2012, he has led the Mariners to 21 consecutive winning seasons – all with 10 wins or more – as well as nine conference championships and five NCAA Tournament bids.
+Coach Smolens is in his 25th season at the helm of the men’s soccer program at the United States Merchant Marine Academy with an overall record of 294-145-36.
+The winningest coach in USMMA soccer history, Smolens led to the 2014 squad to a 10-7-3 record before falling in the Landmark Conference Championship in penalty kicks.
+From 1991-2012, he led the Mariners to 21 consecutive winning seasons – all with 10 wins or more – as well as nine conference championships and five NCAA Tournament bids.

 Smolens earned his bachelor’s degree in physical education from Springfield College in 1984 and was also a three-year starter for the Chiefs’ soccer team.
 He earned his master’s degree in sports administration from Adelphi University in 1990.
 Smolens also holds a USSF “B” coaching license and an NSCAA advanced national coaching diploma.

 He currently resides in Great Neck, N.Y. with his wife, Patti, and daughters, Kate and Diana.